 25. “Thanks a million.”

 - Explanation & Nuance: An enthusiastic and effusive way to express a lot of gratitude.
-The hyperbole of “a million” makes it feel warm and energetic, though it’s too informal for some business contexts.

-- When to Use?
-When someone does you a big favor or gives you exciting news.
+- When to Use: When someone does you a big favor or gives you exciting news.

 - Tone: Enthusiastic, Informal, Effusive.

-- Example: “You got us front-row tickets?
+- Example: “You got us front row tickets?
 Thanks a million!”

 26. “That’s very thoughtful of you.”